dokun1/kitura-safe-lab/README.md

 }
 ```

-Next, let's make the controller conform to the right delegate:
+Next, let's make the controller conform to the right delegate, so add this extension to the very bottom of this file:

 ```swift
 extension ViewController: DisasterSocketClientDelegate {